 At this point, I was rather frustrated that I was put on a flight that had no space for me.
 So I went to twitter to express my frustration and to hopefully get some response from United.
 I should have known better than to expect United to even acknowledge my tweet.
 Its been 3 days with no reply from United.
 I was pleasantly surprised that AA replied within 9 minutes…

 With the AA status match offer and other frustrations as a United flyer, I would obviously not choose my preferred airline based on their social media presence, but this is just another of the ‘little things’ that United is managing horribly while their competitors are leaving them way behind.
 Delta is also very active on Twitter.
 United‘s twitter feed looks like they are mostly regurgitating marketing info and links to their website rather than actively maintaining a dialog with their customers.

 I headed back to the United Club in the E terminal since I still had a while until the AA departure.
-The lovely agent in the club was quite apologetic and helped protect me on later United flights in case I didn’t make it on to the AA flight.
-Unfortunately this meant that I wouldn’t even leave DFW until 2:30 or so, almost 8 hours after I was originally scheduled to leave, but on a Friday, most flights are full.
+The lovely agent in the club was quite apologetic and helped protect me on later United flights.
+Appreciated that in case I didn’t make it on to the AA flight.
+Unfortunately this meant that I wouldn’t even leave DFW until 2:30 or so.
+Almost 8 hours after I was originally scheduled to leave, but on a Friday, most flights are full.